MikhailBaldaev/MikhailBaldaev/README.md

 [<image width="40px" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-original-wordmark.svg"/>](https://www.w3schools.com/css/)

 You can see a few simple projects in my repositories:
-1. Telegram bot that generates a simple arithmetical problems and check if your answer is right (I’ve used it to help my son to learn basic arithmetic operations).
+1. Telegram bot that generates a simple arithmetic problems and check if your answer is right (I’ve used it to help my son to learn basic arithmetic operations).
 [Arithmetic](https://github.com/MikhailBaldaev/VKinder)
 2. Telegram bot that parses website of Central Bank and inform you about exchange rate on a specific date, also it can build simple graphs reflecting changes in the rate over the period of time.
 [CBR](https://github.com/MikhailBaldaev/VKinder)
 3. Telegram bot that analyses telegram channel provided by the user and returns 10 the most used normalized words in the channel’s posts.
 [ThemeBot](https://github.com/MikhailBaldaev/VKinder)
 4. VKinder – bot for vkontakte that search for people and sent their photos in messages.
 Application allows you to mark photos/contacts as favourite.
 [VKinder](https://github.com/MikhailBaldaev/VKinder)